-The Academy Trust held the following funds at 31 August 2023:
+The Academy Trust held the following funds at 31 August 2024:

-- restricted fixed asset funds of £10.32m (2022: £9.88m) which represents the net book value of fixed assets held on the balance sheet, together with any unspent capital grant funding.
-This fund also tracks the associated Salix loan. - restricted revenue income reserves of £374k (2022: £1.32m) which are detailed in note 21 and relate to unspent government grant monies relating to core funding. - completely 'free' unrestricted reserves of £2.85m (2022: £2.13m) which the trustees are free to spend as they see fit in accordance with the Academy Trust's charitable objects. - a pension reserve, although at 31 August 2023 this show a £nil balance (2022: deficit of £1.7m.
+- restricted fixed asset funds of £19.14m (2023: £10.32m) which represents the net book value of fixed assets held on the balance sheet, together with any unspent capital grant funding.
+This fund also tracks the associated Salix loan. - restricted revenue income reserves of £967k (2023: £374k) which are detailed in note 20 and relate to unspent government grant monies relating to core funding. - completely 'free' unrestricted reserves of £1.82m (2023: £2.85m) which the trustees are free to spend as they see fit in accordance with the Academy Trust's charitable objects. - a pension reserve, although at both 31 August 2024 and 31 August 2023 the balance was £nil.
 This reserve relates to the Local Government Pension Scheme (LGPS), a defined benefit multi-employer pension scheme of which the Academy Trust's non-teaching staff are members.
 The Academy Trust's share of the scheme is calculated each year by the Local Authority appointed actuary and carried on the Balance Sheet in accordance with accounting rules.

-The pension deficit reduced significantly during the previous 2021/22 year as a result of a change in actuarial assumptions which created a large actuarial gain.
-A further large actuarial gain arose during 2022/23, to the extent that the valuation report indicated that a pension accounting surplus existed at 31 August 2023.
+The valuation reports for both the current and prior year indicated that a pension accounting surplus existed at the Balance Sheet date.
 Accounting standards state that if an employer has an accounting surplus, it should only be recognised to the extent that it is able to recover the surplus either through reduced contributions in the future, or through refunds.
-There are differing opinions across both the public sector and the accounting profession as to the extent to which a pension surplus represents an "unconditional right" of employers and therefore the extent to which the surplus can be recognised as being of economic value, and to date the ESFA have been unable to give any guidance to academy trusts.
+There are differing opinions across both the public sector and the accounting profession as to the extent to which a pension surplus represents an "unconditional right" of employers and therefore the extent to which the surplus can be recognised as being of economic value, and to date the ESFA has been unable to give any guidance to academy trusts.
 The Trustees have therefore taken the view that, since the Academy Trust is a long-term employer open to new members, there is not a reasonable expectation of ever reaching a point of cessation and therefore being able to access a return of surplus.
-Accordingly the surplus has not been included, and a break-even finil position has been reflected on the Balance Sheet.
-The pension surplus is disclosed in note 2 and the actuarial assumptions and other movements in the year are disclosed in note 29.
+Accordingly the surplus has not been included, and a break-even £nil position has been reflected on the Balance Sheet.
+The unrecognised pension surplus is disclosed in note 3 and the actuarial assumptions and other movements in the year are disclosed in note 29.

-It is noteworthy that any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements, and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
+Any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements, and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
 These contribution rates are reviewed every three years in consultation with the scheme's administrators, and current employer contributions due by the Academy Trust are fixed until 1 April 2026.